The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: ANALYSIS

 \subsubsection{Blue-shifted absorption in \ce{H2O} spectra}

-One peculiar case to note in the context of water line profiles and their kinematic structure is that of VW~Cha (Figure \ref{fig: VWCha_wind}).
-The water spectrum observed with VISIR in this object shows a potential narrow absorption line blue-shifted from the peak of the emission line.
+Two peculiar cases to note in the context of water line profiles and their kinematic structure are those of VW~Cha and V1331~Cyg (Figures \ref{fig: H2O_iSHELL_profiles_fit} and \ref{fig: H2O_VISIR_profiles_fit}).
+The water spectrum observed with VISIR in VW~Cha shows a potential narrow absorption line blue-shifted from the peak of the emission line (Figure \ref{fig: VWCha_wind}).
 This emission+absorption structure is observed similarly in both water lines that are covered and detected in this object, and the absorption line is much narrower than the telluric lines (Appendix \ref{app: visir_survey}); we cannot attribute this feature to any artifact possibly present in the VISIR spectra at the time of observation, and we present it here as a potential first detection of a blue-shifted absorption feature in mid-infrared water spectra from disks.
 It should be noted that highly blue-shifted [NeII] emission at -150 and -40 km/s has been observed in VW~Cha in this same VISIR survey \citep{pascucci20}, demonstrating the presence of an outflow that could also be linked to the absorption feature in the water lines (although if that is the case, [NeII] would trace an atomic part of the outflow at higher velocities).

 A unified scenario for emission and absorption in the context of an inner disk wind has been proposed to explain blue-shifted narrow absorption lines that are observed on top of CO emission lines in other disks \citep{pont11,banz22}, conditions that are found since earlier stages of disk evolution with additional complexity due to envelopes and multiple absorption components \citep{herczeg11}.
 A similar blue-shifted absorption is possibly detected in the $M$-band water spectrum of V1331~Cyg (Figure \ref{fig: H2O_iSHELL_profiles_fit}), a known source of a large-scale jet and molecular outflow \citep{mundt98,wu04}.
-More high-resolution and high-sensitivity observations are required to further investigate these potential absorption components in infrared water spectra.
+In this case, the blue-shifted water absorption is very similar to the blue-shifted CO NC in its centroid and FWHM.
+Additional epochs of high-resolution and high-sensitivity observations are required to further investigate these potential absorption components in infrared water spectra.